Centurion Air Cargo Flight 164

-Centurion Air Cargo Flight 164 was a chartered international cargo flight, flying from Bogota's El Dorado International Airport while en route to Miami International Airport.
+Centurion Air Cargo Flight 164 was a chartered international cargo flight, flying from Bogotá's El Dorado International Airport while en route to Miami International Airport.
 The flight was operated by Kalitta Air and the aircraft was wet leased by Centurion Air Cargo.
-On 7 July 2008, the aircraft, a Boeing 747-209BSF registered as N714CK, crashed shortly after takeoff.
+On July 7, 2008, the aircraft, a Boeing 747-209BSF registered as N714CK, crashed shortly after takeoff.
 All aboard suffered injuries, but none were killed.
 Two people on the ground were killed after the plane slammed into a farm.
 The crash was the second crash of a Boeing 747 in 2008 in Kalitta Air service, after a previous accident at Brussels in May.

 An investigation was launched by Colombian authorities and concluded that the crash was caused by dual engine failures.
 During its take-off phase, engine #4 and then engine #1 suffered loss of power.
 The flight crews could not recover the plane, which subsequently crashed into a ranch house.

 Accident

 The aircraft took off from El Dorado International Airport to Miami International Airport carrying 8 crew and a cargo of flowers, as a chartered cargo flight.
 The flight was operated by Kalitta Air for Centurion Air Cargo as Flight 164.
 During its rotation, the Number 4 engine suffered a non-recoverable surge, causing it to lose power.
 It then declared emergency 20 seconds later reporting an engine fire in engine number 4 (outer right hand engine) and requested to return to runway 13R.
-Bogota Tower cleared the airplane for that return to and landing on 13R.
+Bogotá Tower cleared the airplane for that return to and landing on 13R.
 The airplane initiated a left-hand turn as by the published engine out procedure.
 Just about 20 seconds after the loss of the number 4 engine, the number 1 engine somehow failed.
-By this time, the aircraft had lost its ability to climb and started to lose control.

-The crew quickly recognized that they no longer had the thrust necessary to get back to the airport and attempted an off-airport landing.
+By this time, the aircraft had lost its ability to climb and started to lose control.The crew quickly recognized that they no longer had the thrust necessary to get back to the airport and attempted an off-airport landing.
 A taxi driver fueling his car at the nearby petrol station said that the airplane hit the wires along the highway triggering sparks, before it impacted ground.
 The aircraft crashed at 03:57 local time.
 It skimmed over trees and crash landed, skidded along the field and slammed into a ranch house, killing 2 people, Pedro Suarez, 50, and his 13-year-old son Edwin.
 The aircraft then broke up into several sections.

 Rescuers immediately arrived at the crash site and evacuated the survivors.
 All eight crew members survived, but one was in critical condition.
 At least 5 people were seriously injured in the crash.
-Two crew members were treated at a Madrid hospital, while six others were sent to the Central Police Hospital in Bogota.
+Two crew members were treated at a Madrid hospital, while six others were sent to the Central Police Hospital in Bogotá.